What Is the Khata in Tibetan Culture?

 Everyday Applications and Social Etiquette

-- Welcome and Honor: Esteemed guests, whether strangers or friends, receive khatas as a sincere sign of warm welcome, profound respect, and hospitality.
+- Welcome and Honor: Esteemed guests, whether strangers or friends, receive khatas as a sincere sign of warm welcome, respect, and hospitality.

-- Requests and Acknowledgments: Offered when respectfully making a request to someone of higher status, or as a heartfelt sign of profound gratitude for a favor, a blessing, or a teaching received.
+- Requests and Acknowledgments: Offered when respectfully making a request to someone of higher status, or as a heartfelt sign of gratitude for a favor, a blessing, or a teaching received.

-Beyond Symbolism: The Khata’s Enduring Message
+The Khata’s Lasting Message

 Building Human Bonds: A Symbol of Connection